ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/index.md

 Install the plugin via WordPress plugin repository (the plugin manager in wp-admin).
 It is NOT recommended to install the plugin manually since you will miss all automatic upgrades.
-The new name to look for in the repository (from WP) is **Resurs Bank Payments for WooCommerce**.
+The new name to look for in the plugin search (in wp-admin) is **Resurs Bank Payments for WooCommerce**.

 ## Manually installing the plugin